 Chalk this one up to eyeball placement!
 Because dogs’ eyes live on either side of their heads, they can see an impressive 250 degrees.
 This is 60 degrees wider than their human friends, who max out at 190 degrees.
 Of course, there’s a range somewhere in the middle — a Labrador, for instance, has a much different facial structure than a pug.

 The pro to having close-set, front-facing eyes?
 The central field of vision where both eyes intersect, which helps with details and depth perception.
-Where humans have this advantage, dogs do not.
+Where humans have a large amount of this binocular vision, dogs do not.

 Can Dogs See in the Dark?

 If we’re comparing dog night vision to human night vision, then yes.
 Even though they have fewer cones than we do (remember, that’s what helps us see color), dogs have more rods, which help with the skills above: high sensitivity to motion and great vision during dawn and dusk.

 Dogs also have large pupils, which, kind of like blinds, let in more light.
 Finally, because dogs are nocturnal by nature, they have a reflective membrane at the back of their eye called the tapetum lucid.
 This membrane acts like a mirror, bouncing extra light to the retina for bonus seeing power.
 Ever walked your dog at night or caught a glimpse of him in the dark?
 That is the sparkle you’re seeing.